-Tester connection W/BL-BK1, W/BL-BK2, W/BL-BK3 BK/Y-BK1, BK/Y-BK2, BK/Y-BK3
+Tester connection W1-BK1, W1-BK2, W1-BK3 Tester connection BK/Y-BK1, BK/Y-BK2, BK/Y-BK3

-★ The resistance should be low in one direction and more than ten times as much in the other direction.
+★The resistance should be low in one direction and more than ten times as much in the other direction.
 If any two leads are low or high in both directions, the rectifier is defective and the regulator/rectifier must be replaced.